rasoulbsd/Privacy-Manager/README.md

-### Note: I am still working on it and it's the first release
+### Note: I am still working on it and it's the first release!